-When the Court issues a subpoena to the County Child Support Supervisor, District Manager, or a county child support staff member to personally appear, or produce a case record, the employee must appear or be held in Contempt of Court.
+When a Court issues a subpoena to the Child Support Division, or a county child support staff member to personally appear, or produce a case record, the record(s) must be produced or the Division risks being held in Contempt of Court.
 An attorney must accompany the staff member if he/she must personally appear in court.
 Follow these procedures:

-- The Regional Director will notify the Division Director by sending a copy of any subpoena immediately to the State Office Senior Attorney.
-The State Office Senior Attorney or the Managing Attorney over that county should be contacted by telephone immediately in emergency situations. - If the Court will permit, do not turn over the entire case but read from it the portions pertinent to the legal action.
+The Regional Director will notify the Division Director by sending a copy of any subpoena immediately to the Deputy Division Director for Support.
+The Deputy Division Director for Support should be contacted by telephone immediately in emergency situations.